KQM-git/TCL/docs/evidence/characters/geo/albedo.md

 **Last tested:** <VersionHl date="2021-04-21" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_834274373493456976_834662830120239115_transcript-albedo-e-snapshot.html)

-**Finding:** Albedo's elemental Skill snapshots, meaning that damage for its entire duration is calculated when the Skill is cast, so any buffs gained/lost after the Skill is cast will not affect the Skill's damage.
+**Finding:** Albedo's Elemental Skill snapshots, meaning that damage for its entire duration is calculated when the Skill is cast, so any buffs gained/lost after the Skill is cast will not affect the Skill's damage.

 **Evidence:** [https://youtu.be/BhfcSLmPW5s](https://youtu.be/BhfcSLmPW5s)